 - Wireless routers and corresponding subscriptions with a specific subscription end date, not to exceed the grant period

 - Remote learning/videoconferencing platforms with a specific subscription end date, not to exceed the grant period

 - E-content, including

 - E-books, digital movies and music

 Only items purchased within the grant term (May 6, 2020 – April 1, 2021) will be eligible for reimbursement.
 This includes data plans and service contracts.

-CARES Act Mini-Grant applications will be accepted through 11:59 p.m., October 1, 2020.
+The second round of the CARES Act Mini-Grant applications will be accepted through 11:59 p.m., February 12, 2021.
 You will receive notification of your application status via email

 What is the grant term?

 Because this is a reimbursement grant, receipts for allowable expenses dating from May 6, 2020 to April 1, 2021 will be accepted.